TchilDill/openpile/docs/source/usage.rst

                 'wall thickness':[0.07, 0.08],
             }
         )

+Additional methods can be used to create a Pile, these methods can shorten the lines of codes needed to create the pile.
+For instance:

+* :py:meth:`openpile.construct.Pile.create_tubular` which creates a circular pile of constant diameter.

 Once the pile (object) is created, the user can use its properties and methods to interact with it.
 A simple view of the pile can be extracted by printing the object as below: